annanow/Neighbourhood-Map-React/README.md

 1. In the directory containing this cloned project, run `npm install`, then simply run `npm start`.
 This will start the app in your browser, showing https://localhost:3000 in the address field.

-2. The service worker with the create-react-app only works in the production build.
+*IMPORTANT* The service worker with the create-react-app only works in the production build.
 To run the app in production, use the command `npm run serve`.
 Then visit https://localhost:5000 in your browser.

 ## How to use the app